center-for-threat-informed-defense/cti-blueprints/README.md

 CTI consumers on what works.
 This project seeks to increase the operational relevance of reports through a standardized set of templates that help analysts answer specific analytic questions for common cyber security use cases.
-This project is created and maintained by the MITRE Engenuity Center for Threat-Informed Defense in futherance of our mission to advance the start of the art and the state of the practice in threat-informed defense globally.
-The project is funded by our [research participants](https://mitre-engenuity.org/blog/2023/06/12/cti-blueprints/#research-participants).
+This project is created and maintained by the MITRE Center for Threat-Informed Defense in futherance of our mission to advance the start of the art and the state of the practice in threat-informed defense globally.
+The project is funded by our [research participants](https://ctid.mitre.org/projects/cti-blueprints#participants-section).

 **Table Of Contents:**